 An alternative approach to investigation uses the dexamethasone suppression test, in which 1, 1.5, or 2 mg of dexamethasone is given po at 11 to 12 pm and serum cortisol is measured at 8 to 9 am the next morning.
 In most normal patients, this drug suppresses morning serum cortisol to ≤ 1.8 μg/mL (≤ 50 nmol/L), whereas patients with Cushing syndrome virtually always have a higher level.
 A more specific but equally sensitive test is to give dexamethasone 0.5 mg po q 6 h for 2 days (low dose).
 In general, a clear failure to suppress cortisol levels in response to low-dose dexamethasone establishes the diagnosis.

 If results of these tests are indeterminate, the patient is hospitalized for measurement of serum cortisol at midnight, which is more likely to be conclusive.
 Alternatively, salivary cortisol samples may be collected and stored in the refrigerator at home.
 Cortisol normally ranges from 5 to 25 μg/dL (138 to 690 nmol/L) in the early morning (6 to 8 am) and declines gradually to < 1.8 μg/dL (< 50 nmol/L) at midnight.
-Patients with Cushing syndrome occasionally have a normal morning cortisol level but lack normal diurnal decline in cortisol production, such that the midnight serum cortisol levels are above normal and the total 24-h cortisol production is elevated.
+Patients with Cushing syndrome occasionally have a normal morning cortisol level but lack normal diurnal decline in cortisol production, such that the midnight serum cortisol levels are above normal and the total 24-h cortisol production may be elevated.
 Serum cortisol may be spuriously elevated in patients with congenital increases of corticosteroid-binding globulin or in those receiving estrogen therapy, but diurnal variation is normal in these patients.

 In children with Cushing disease, pituitary tumors are very small and usually cannot be detected with MRI.
 Petrosal sinus sampling is particularly useful in this situation.
 MRI is preferred to CT in pregnant women to avoid fetal exposure to radiation.